gamehelp16/site-old/_posts/2016-06-21-monstercat-album-browser.md

 The data of the albums are stored in JSON files inside the [/albums](https://github.com/gamehelp16/monstercat-browser/tree/gh-pages/albums) folder, and you can help with adding album data by going [here](https://gamehelp16.github.io/monstercat-browser/albumdata.html).

-Last but not least, the GitHub Repo of the project can be found [here](https://github.com/gamehelp16/monstercat-browser), thank you for reading!
+Last but not least, the GitHub Repo of the project can be found [here](https://github.com/gamehelp16/monstercat-browser).
+Thank you for reading!